-The Nanaimo Summertime Blues Festival returns to the harbour city August 23 – 26.
-Highlighting a long list of top musicians from across Vancouver Island – many of whom are international stars in their own right – this incredible event will showcase some of the very best in Blues.
+The Nanaimo Summertime Blues Festival returns to the harbour city each year highlighting a long list of top musicians from across Vancouver Island – many of whom are international stars in their own right – this incredible event will showcase some of the very best in Blues.

 To learn more about this rockin’ festival, we contacted Gerold Haukenfrers from the Nanaimo Blues Society to ask some questions.
 Here is what we found out: